2020 Optimal Guide to Improve Your Credit Score in the New Year

 You may also hear the term “credit rating”.
 This is a synonym of credit score.

 What Factors Negatively Affect Your Credit Score?

-Now that you know the basics, you need to know the factors that can negatively affect your credit score.
+In 2020 you know the basics, you need to know the factors that can negatively affect your credit score.

 They include the following: